 Oral pathology residents are expected to serve as consultants for the oral medicine clinic as well as other speciality clinics.
 Regular participation in the oral pathology service, the tumor boards and the slide seminar is a requirment for the Oral and Maxillofacial speciallity training.
 A mock board exam shall be conducted by the mid of the third year.

 ADMISSION TO CANDIDACY

-Admission to candidacy requires meeting the criteria listed below, generally during the third year.
+Admission to candidacy requires meeting the criteria listed above, generally during the third year.
 It must be within five years after admission to the doctoral program and be at least two full sequential semesters (Spring, Summer, or Fall) before the date on which the degree will be conferred.
 Students must complete all of the program requirements for the degree within four years after admission to candidacy.